MehmetSecgin/Intermediary_Currency_Convert/README.md

-#Currency Convertion App for PlayTech by Mehmet Ali Seçgin
+#Currency Convertion App by Mehmet Ali Seçgin

 Usage: after downloading the code, simply run the "CurrencyApplication.java" file.
 I'm using Java Spring Boot and ThymeLeaf for visualizing.